vampirefrog/mdxtools/README.md

 * mdx2midi (TBD) - a MML to MIDI file converter.
 * mdx2opm (TBD) - Extract OPM voices from MDX file (usable in [VOPM](http://www.geocities.jp/sam_kb/VOPM/)).
 * pdx2wav - extract the samples from a PDX file, into 16-bit WAV files.
+* pdx2sf2 - generate a SoundFont file with the samples from the PDX file.
+Useful for importing a song into a DAW.

 The rest of this document is work in progress.